Brice Oligui Nguema: Coup and presidency (2023–present)

-In October 2023, Oligui announced that he would give up his salary as president and rely instead on his wages as commander of the Republican Guard.
-In March 2025, Oligui announced that he would run for president in his own right in the 2025 Gabonese presidential election on 12 April.
-In the lead-up to the election, Oligui created his political platform, Rally of Builders.
+In October 2023, Nguema announced that he would give up his salary as president and rely instead on his wages as commander of the Republican Guard.
+In March 2025, Nguema announced that he would run for president in his own right in the 2025 Gabonese presidential election on 12 April.
+In the lead-up to the election, Nguema created his political platform, Rally of Builders.
 He was elected with nearly 95% of the votes and was inaugurated on 3 May.